How ‘Minor’ Car Crashes Can Cause Significant Injuries

 Give us a call today to learn more.
 (612) TSR-TIME

-Could Your Personal Injury Case Make it to Trial or be Settled Before?
+Could Your Personal Injury Case Make It to Trial or Be Settled Before?

 jury box in courtroomThis is one of the most common questions injury victims have when they meet with an attorney to discuss their claims.
 Injury victims often feel a lot of anxiety about the idea of having to go to court or testify in front of a jury.